Physical Education & Recreation (PER)

 Applies backpacking and climbing techniques to an alpine mountain environment.
 Includes instruction on alpine climbing, glacier-travel, and crevasse-rescue techniques.
 Introduces roped team travel and trip planning with an emphasis on risk assessment and hazard mitigation in an alpine environment.

-Prerequisites: PER A169 with a minimum grade of D and PER A181 with a minimum grade of D.
+Prerequisites: PER A181 with a minimum grade of C.

 PER A181 Crevasse Rescue Techniques 1 Credit